oimeitei/qumeas/README.md

 # quMeas

 **quMeas** is a high-performance multi-threaded library for computing expectation values of Pauli strings using randomized measurement techniques and cumulant expansion of Pauli operators (strings).
 It combines **classical shadow tomography** with **statistical cumulant expansion** to efficiently estimate Pauli expectation values.
-Designed with a multi-layered parallelization strategy and optimized C++ backend, quMeas scales efficiently on multi-core systems, making it ideal to incorporate in large-scale quantum algorithms such as **VQE** for molecular simulation, **QAOA** for combinatorial optimization, or any other quantum algorithm with requires *expectation value of Pauli operators*.
+Designed with a multi-layered parallelization strategy and optimized C++ backend, quMeas scales efficiently on multi-core systems, making it ideal to incorporate in large-scale quantum algorithms such as **VQE** for molecular simulation, **QAOA** for combinatorial optimization, or any other quantum algorithm that requires *expectation value of Pauli operators*, particularly long Pauli strings.

 ## Features
 - **Randomized Measurements**: Implements an efficient classical shadow tomography quantum measurement to estimate expectation values with randomized measurement bases.